Prevents your body from rejecting an organ after transplant.

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, constipation, loss of appetite, or upset stomach.
+- Diarrhea, constipation, nausea, vomiting, loss of appetite, upset stomach

-- Trouble sleeping.
+- Trouble sleeping

 If you notice other side effects that you think are caused by this medicine, tell your doctor